kudobuilder/kudo/keps/0028-transient-parameters.md

 Cons:
 - Could potentially increase the size of the operator.yaml (If parameters are defined there)
 - If the same parameter is used for two different plans, it would have to be repeated. ( for example BACKUP_NAME, used for backup and restore plans)
+- The format of `{{ $.PlanParams.backup.NAME }}` is problematic if the same resource is used in multiple plans
+- Implementation would be more complex (New PlanParams map, enhanced verification to make sure that resources that use a plan parameter are only used in the correct plans, ...)

 ## Transient parameters only on `kudo plan trigger`